This Easy Bruschetta Recipe is not only simple but incredibly delicious. Combining grilled crusty bread topped with fresh tomatoes, herbs, and oil.

 - Adding a scoop to scrambled eggs is also delicious.
 It is like an Italian version of salsa in the eggs and worth trying.

-- Cover with a lid or wrap until ready to serve.
+- Cover the bowl until ready to serve.